-This how-to guide shows readers how to find free Hawaii criminal records via official channels in a matter of minutes.
+Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

-Hawaii arrest records, including criminal records, are made available though Hawaii’s Freedom of Information Act (FOIA) which states that the general public may access public records in most cases.
-However, individuals may have difficulty going about their search, finding the appropriate agencies and forms due to the multitude of agencies, government websites, varying jurisdictions, different courts, and diverse branches of government.
+Hawaii arrest records, including criminal records, are made available through Hawaii’s Freedom of Information Act (FOIA), which states that the general public may access public records in most cases.
+However, individuals may have difficulty going about their search and finding the appropriate agencies and forms due to the multitude of agencies, government websites, varying jurisdictions, different courts, and diverse branches of government.

-Hawaii Records Page serves to streamline this process and make criminal records, arrest records, and associated HI public record searches simple and straightforward.
+This resource serves to streamline this process and make criminal records, arrest records, and associated Hawaii public record searches simple and straightforward.

 By following the resources in the guide below, searchers can find:

-Can the Public Access Criminal Records & Arrest Records in Hawaii (HI)?
+Accessibility of Criminal & Arrest Records in Hawaii (HI)

 Records of Hawaii’s current arrests can be accessed and obtained by the public including individuals, foreign citizens, corporations, government agencies and legal entities in accordance with the Uniform Information Practices Act (UIPA) through several county offices, correctional facilities, government-run offices and websites, or even third party people finder websites.